reorderbench/reorderbench.github.io/_pages/about.md

 The extensive and diverse matrices in ReorderBench offer valuable supervision for training a deep reordering model.
 By treating the matrices with index swaps as negative samples and their ground-truth matrices as positive samples, we build a deep model for matrix reordering.

 The models are available at [Hugging Face](https://huggingface.co/reorderbench/reordering_model).
 The related code is available at [Github](https://github.com/reorderbench/reorderbench_code/tree/main/reordering_model).
+You can also try the models with docker.
+The Docker image is available at [Docker Hub](https://hub.docker.com/r/zhengwang113/reordering_model).

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-4 mt-md-0">